 For me, hiking up Acatengago is the hardest thing I’ve ever done.
 I have never felt so physically challenged and I know the kids felt the same too.

-There’s no “warm-up” to ease you into the kicking you’re about to receive, and from the moment you step on the trail until you get to basecamp at 3,500-meters or whatever it is, it’s an up-hill slog.
+There’s no “warm-up” to ease you into the kicking you’re about to receive, and from the moment you step on the trail until you get to basecamp at circa 3,500-meters, it’s an up-hill slog.

 I guess that should be expected when hiking a volcano.
 The first ninety minutes are definitely the worst and after that you reach the switchbacks and it does become slightly more enjoyable.
 I definitely enjoyed it much more when we passed through the pine forest.